python3-12/python/README.md

 # python
-python coding is a thing you can use for coding.
+python is a coding language.
-The folder in my repository named 'games' is games I made with python coding!
+this repository is packed with python stuff.